Resources

 The Better Buildings Initiative is a comprehensive program offering schools access to tools, financing options, and strategies to improve energy efficiency.
 It supports energy-saving retrofits and sustainability projects for schools, including HVAC upgrades, lighting improvements, and building envelope enhancements.
 Schools can participate in the Better Buildings Challenge and gain access to technical support, resources, and guidance for implementing energy-efficient solutions.

 This guide describes how local governments can work with school districts to improve energy efficiency in existing, renovated, and new K-12 schools; reduce energy costs; and create a range of environmental, economic, and educational benefits.
 It is designed to be used by school district energy program managers, school districts and school boards, local government agencies, and mayors and city councils.
+Readers of the guide should come away with an understanding of options to improve energy efficiency in schools, a clear idea of the steps and considerations involved in developing and implementing them, and an awareness of expected investment and funding opportunities.

 Although not a direct funding program, the U.S. Department of Education supports schools that want to implement sustainability and energy efficiency measures.
 The Green Ribbon Schools program recognizes schools for their energy-efficient and environmentally friendly practices, including energy conservation efforts.
 Schools can leverage recognition as part of their efforts to attract funding or grants for energy-efficient projects.